pablo-nvd/MetaRiPP/README.md

 * SMILES files

 ---

+## 🔹  Cross-project modules (BiG-SCAPE and SNN)

-⚠️ Cross-project Analysis Disclaimer
+⚠️ Cross-project Analysis Disclaimer:
+All cross-project modules (e.g. BiG-SCAPE and SSN) are not included on the general workflow and must be run manually before analysing other projects.
-All cross-project modules (e.g. BiG-SCAPE and SSN) automatically process all projects located inside the data/ directory.
+This modules automatically process all projects outputs located inside the data/ directory.
 This means that any folder within data/ containing valid outputs will be included in the analysis.
 🧹 How to exclude datasets: Move the project outside the data/ directory